 As mentioned above, make sure all your wires are copper only, not aluminum to properly evaluate your needs.
 The only safe way to decided on wire size is to use a chart such as the one from Blue Sea below.
 (1) Find out how much power the accessory you are installing requires and the appropriate fuse.
 (2) How far from the fuse block or power source do you plan on installing that item, while taking in consideration the route the wire will follow.
 (3) Look at the chart, focus on critical voltage for length since we are going to assume that all installed accessories are sensitive to voltage changes; then look at the amperage your device will demand.
 Once you know the length and power, you will be able to determine the wire gauge AWG needed to complete the installation (Ex: for 15amp, I can use a 14awg wire for as long as 6 feet.
 If I need to to install my accessory at 8 feet, I will need to use a 12awg wire).
 Remember, when in doubt, not that you should ever be following these steps, always use a bigger wire and a smaller fuse than necessary to be safe.
 You DO NOT want to use too small of a wire and too big of a fuse.
 ALWAYS ADD A FUSE.
 The main downsides to using a little too big of a wire is cost, flexibility of wire during installation, and minor voltage change.
 If you have a circuit that requires more than 200 Amp then use the digital wizard circuit calculator from Blue Sea.

-(Use 3% Critical Voltage Drop for length)
+(Use the 3% Critical Voltage Drop for length calculations)

 How do I connect switches and do I need a relay?